JeffDarchuk/SitecoreSidekick/README.md

 ## Scripting Sidekick

 Visit [here](https://github.com/JeffDarchuk/SitecoreSidekick/tree/master/Scripting) to see the powershell module.
 Right now content migration operations are supported, more to come!

+Make sure your shared secret matches what's on both the local and remote servers.
+Like always with microchap the shared secret is never transfered over the wire in any way.

+Use these tools to automate the content syncronization based on your build process with all the configuration options for pulling content that you would use in content migrator.

 ```powershell
 Import-Module -Name SitecoreSidekick -Force -Verbose
 $params = @{